Suburb overview

 Run the numbers on a Legana property

-Create free account →Capital-growth expectations for Legana are modest for 2026 — incomes 16% above the TAS median of $73,944 and a population of 4,719 suggest gains will lag headline metro markets.
-Rental coverage runs at ~100% of the typical mortgage ($1,517/month rent vs $1,517/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 49/100 places Legana in the mid tier of Australian suburbs we profile, and overall investor sentiment is cautious heading into the second half of 2026.
+Capital-growth expectations for Legana are modest for 2026 — incomes 16% above the TAS median of $73,944 and a population of 4,719 suggest gains will lag headline metro markets.
+At the 2021 Census, rental coverage ran at ~100% of the typical mortgage ($1,517/month rent vs $1,517/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Legana is cautious heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Tasmania median.

-Legana scores 49/100 on our EquitySight investment framework — a moderate rating.
-That score is driven by a population of 4,719, median household income of $85,436/year and median weekly rent of $350.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Legana suits you depends on your strategy, but the fundamentals are concrete: a population of 4,719, a median household income of $85,436/year and median weekly rent of $350.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

-The main demand drivers in Legana are an above-state-median household income of $85,436/year, a dwelling mix that is 91% separate houses, roughly 1 schools and 2 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Legana are an above-state-median household income of $85,436/year, a dwelling mix that is 91% separate houses.
+Together these shape both owner-occupier and tenant demand.

 Legana has a usual resident population of approximately 4,719, compared with a Tasmania suburb median of 3,902 — placing it in the upper half of the state's suburbs by size.
 Population is the clearest proxy for market depth: more residents mean more transactions and typically a shorter average days-on-market on resale.